cubiio/samatkins.me/src/pages/blog/2018-04-20-converting-react-app-typescript/index.md

 I changed the filename `App.js` to `App.tsx`, restarted my development server (`yarn start`) and started working on fixing the `type` errors.

-A side note, as part of my development process, in `tsconfig.json` I sometimes toggled the setting `"noImplicitAny": false,` to false.
+A side note, as part of my development process, in `tsconfig.json` I sometimes toggled the setting `"noImplicitAny": false,` between true and false.
 This was to allow/disallow `any` types in order to check what needs type checking versus getting the App to compile.
 The aim is to have this set to `true` for complete type checking but it's sometimes useful to have the app compile and check how things are working before going back to check `any` types.

 ### Convert App.tsx